Day 111 of a Year Long Road Trip Along America’s Scenic Byways

 As I was reading a few of the signs about the construction of the dam, I heard a whimper behind me.
 I turned around to see Petey next to a bush, holding his right paw up with a thorny twig hanging from it.
 Poor, pitiful, Petey!
 I bent over his paw in the rain and in a fluid motion jerked the inch long thorn from the heel of his paw as if I were ripping a band-aid off hairy skin.

-A yelp left his mouth as blood spurted out from behind his pad.
+He yelped as blood spurted out from behind his pad.
 I applied pressure to stop the flow, but it kept pouring over my hand and dripping onto the pavement.
 It was beginning to look like a crime scene (not really), but I was glad it was raining because the sidewalk needed a washing.

 As the rain kept coming, I coaxed my poor boy to VANilla 100 yards away.
 He limped along and stopped every so often to lick his wound.
 Luckily, we left most of the blood at the dam and used a little doggie towel to soak up the rest.
 Whew, it has been a rough morning for my mutt!